 He did say that while the group's business overall may be down slightly, its custom installers' businesses are not.
 Also, Glikes attributed the current challenges to "consumer confidence with retail," which he expects to eventually "tick up again."

 The silver lining of the current difficult environment for dealers, according to Glikes, is that "it is a time to take share."

-Earlier this month, the group announced that it had added three new members, all custom installers.
-At the event, Glikes told TWICE that approximately 20 of its 63 members are install-only operations rather than traditional retailers.
+Last week the group announced that it had added three new members, all custom installers.
+This week Glikes told TWICE that approximately 20 of its 63 members are install-only operations rather than traditional retailers.
 Looking ahead, Glikes said "We'll add more installers than retailers over time.
 You can do a lot of business without a storefront.
 The business has changed."

-Glikes used this month's event as an opportunity to lay out his goals for the group this year.
-In an opening address, Glikes said he'd like to:
+Glikes used this week's event as an opportunity to lay out his goals for the group this year.
+In an opening address on Tuesday, Glikes said he'd like to:

-The group took a significant step ahead in its focus on the luxury market in a session led by Milton Pedrazza, CEO of The Luxury Institute, a research group focused on the high-net-worth individuals market.
+This week the group will take a significant step ahead in its focus on the luxury market in a session to be led by Milton Pedrazza, CEO of The Luxury Institute, a research group focused on the high net-worth individuals market.
 According to Glikes, Pedrazza will help HTSA's vendors and members to develop standards in areas like technology, staff and marketing so that the group might have a more uniform approach to help it reach its desired luxury customers.

 Glikes said that these standards will be refined and published and he expects members will have to adhere to the resulting standards by approximately the fourth quarter of this year or the beginning of next year in order to remain in good standing with the organization.